Rich-King395/Path-Planning-based-on-Reinforcement-Learning/README.md

 <img src="Figures/action.png" alt="env" width=400 height=400 >

 ## Report
-The final report of my final year project is available on arXiv:
+The final report of this project is available on arXiv:
 ```latex
 @misc{ruiqi2024research,
       title={Research on Robot Path Planning Based on Reinforcement Learning},